splicemachine/spliceengine/splice_spark/README.md

 #### Splice Spark Adapter Implementation

-The innovative piece of the implementation is creating a Splice Machine Node inside the Spark Driver.
+The innovative piece of the implementation is creating a Splice Machine node inside the Spark driver.
 This is peformed by this little snippet of code.

 ```scala